kzyskgch/CyGnusPlotter/README.md

 ### For Mac, UNIX or Linux users
-&emsp; UNIX like systems users can open CyGnusPlotter's GUI in two ways described below.
+&emsp; UNIX-like system users can open CyGnusPlotter's GUI in two ways described below.

 **Mac OSX Finder or other file managers (i.e. on the window):**
 &emsp;  Change "CyGnusPlotterGUI.py" to be executable, click and run it in Terminal.